aplchian/lamrim/mind-cognition/objects.md

 ```
 because the definition of something ís being an incontrovertible
 consciousness is
-a knower which gets at its object of analysis.î
+a knower which gets at its object of analysis.

 ```

 after analyzing, it gets after its object correctly

 What would it mean to realize the perfect human rebirth? ..
-One has not just read the words, but has analyzed it an has eliminated all misconceptions and has had some experience of the truth of that.. one has an incontrovertible consciousness because of that.. that person would not be someone who wastes time
+One has not just read the words, but has analyzed it an has eliminated all misconceptions and has had some experience of the truth of that.. one has an **incontrovertible consciousness because of that**.. that person would not be someone who wastes time

-When you use the logical reasoning presented removes the superimpositions that make it hard to realize this
+When you use the logical reasoning presented it removes the superimpositions that make it hard to realize this

 Its only when you reach the level of inferential cognizer that you can have the first valid / prime incontrovertible cognizer